The US Merit Systems Protection Board (MSPB or the Board) has a jurisdiction over certain federal employment

 two.
 The hearing transcript may be purchased from the Board once it is made available in order to cite

 testimonies or AJ's conduct, if you want to file a Petition for Review (to challenge AJ's Initial Decision).

-ress issues involving judge's legal errors involving application of law or procedural rulings, omission of facts or
+address issues involving judge's legal errors involving application of law or procedural rulings, omission of

 other valid reasons.